 Educational Psychologist: Requirements, Duties and Outlook

 An educational psychologist, also known as a school psychologist, helps children cope with social, emotional, behavioral and academic issues.
-These psychologists must hold an advanced graduate degree and may work in a school setting or a private practice.
+These psychologists can work in a school setting or a private practice.
+They need a doctoral degree in psychology and supervised experience in the field or a specialist degree in school psychology.
+These professionals must meet state licensing requirements for psychologists and may want to obtain professional certification as a school psychologist.

 According to the U.S. Bureau of Labor Statistics (BLS), educational psychologists must have a doctorate degree in psychology, as well as a year of supervised experience or an Education Specialist (Ed.S.) in School Psychology.
 The doctoral degree program takes about five years of full-time study and includes a dissertation, whereas, the Ed.S. generally takes three years to complete.
 The first two years of an Ed.S. encompass 60 hours of full-time graduate work in research methods, human development, assessment methods and psychoeducational issues, while the third is designated for a full-time internship.